-School officials have the authority to search a student's person, personal property, or vehicle while located on school property or at a school sponsored activity, when they have reasonable grounds to believe that the search will turn up evidence that the student has violated or is violating a particular law or school rule.
+School officials have the authority to search a student's person, personal property, or vehicle while located on school property or at a school sponsored activity, when they have reason to believe that the search will turn up evidence that the student has violated or is violating a particular law or school rule.

-School Lockers, desks, or other storage areas are the sole property of the Davis School District and Shoreline JH.
-Periodic general inspections of school lockers may be conducted by school authorities randomly without notice, without student consent, and without a search warrant.
-Searches will be conducted in such a way as to be short in duration and not disrupt educational activities.
+Students have no right or expectation of privacy in school lockers, desks, or other storage areas provided for student use.
+School Lockers, desks or other storage areas are the sole property of the Davis School District and Shoreline Junior High School.
+Periodic general inspections of school lockers, including the use of drug detecting canines, may be conducted by school authorities for any reason at any time, without notice, without student consent, and without a search warrant.